DrTexx/DJLP-OpenBot/README.md

 #### Types of Robots
 ##### Physical Robots
-Physical robot objects are intrinsicly linked to physical hardware itself.
+Physical robot objects are intrinsically linked to physical hardware itself.
-When values are set for physical robots, updates are immediant (such as moving a servo)
+When values are set for physical robots, updates are immediate (such as moving a servo)

 ##### Idol Robots
 Idol robots are imaginary robots that your robot will attempt to mimic.